Elvis (2022 film)

 Elvis premiered at the Cannes Film Festival on May 25, 2022, and was released in Australia on June 23 and in the United States on June 24, by Warner Bros.
 Pictures.
-The film was a commercial success, grossing $287 million worldwide on an $85 million budget.
-It received generally positive reviews from critics; Butler's performance garnered widespread acclaim, Luhrmann's direction, the cinematography, costume design, production design, and musical sequences also received praise, though the script, Hank's performance and the runtime drew polarized responses.
-The American Film Institute named Elvis one of the ten best films of 2022, and it was nominated for eight awards at the 95th Academy Awards, including Best Picture and Best Actor for Butler, and received numerous other accolades.
-In 2023, at the Oscars, Baz Luhrmann announced that there was a stage adaptation of the movie in the works.
+It was a commercial success, grossing over $288 million worldwide against an $85 million budget.
+It also received generally positive reviews from critics, with Butler's performance garnering widespread critical acclaim.
+The American Film Institute named Elvis one of the top-ten films of 2022.
+Elvis received eight nominations at the 95th Academy Awards, including Best Picture and Best Actor for Butler, among numerous other accolades.
+A stage adaptation, with Luhrmann attached as a producer, is in development.

+During production of Elvis, Luhrmann unearthed previously unseen footage of Presley that ended up forming the basis of a second documentary project, EPiC: Elvis Presley in Concert.
+It was released in September 2025.

 Plot

-On January 20, 1997, Elvis Presley's former manager, Colonel Tom Parker, is on his deathbed, having suffered a stroke.
-Nursing a gambling addiction that has left him destitute, he recounts how he first met Presley.

-Raised mostly by his doting mother Gladys, Presley spends his childhood in the poorest parts of Tupelo, Mississippi, finding solace in music and the comic book adventures of Captain Marvel Jr. After he moves with his parents to Memphis, his peers ridicule him due to his fascination with the African-American music of Beale Street.
-Parker, at the time a carnival "huckster," manages country singer Hank Snow.
-He realizes Presley's crossover potential when he hears "That's All Right" and assumes at first that the artist is black.
-That night, after witnessing Presley's intense sex appeal at a "Louisiana Hayride" performance, Parker meets with and persuades Presley to accompany him on a tour.
-On the tour, Parker convinces Presley to let him take control of his career.
-This begins Presley's meteoric ascent: he moves from Sun Records to RCA Records, his father is appointed as business manager of Elvis Presley Enterprises, and the family is lifted out of poverty.
+Raised mostly by his doting mother, Gladys, Elvis Presley spends his childhood in the slums of Tupelo, Mississippi, finding solace in music and comic books.
+After moving with his parents to Memphis, Tennessee, he is ridiculed by his peers due to his fascination with the African-American music of Beale Street.
+Colonel Tom Parker, at the time a carnival huckster, manages country singer Hank Snow but realizes Elvis' crossover potential when he hears "That's All Right," initially assuming that the artist is black.
+That night, after witnessing his intense sex appeal at a "Louisiana Hayride" performance, Parker invites Elvis to accompany him on a tour and convinces Elvis to let him take control of his career, which begins Elvis' meteoric ascent: he moves from Sun Records to RCA Records, his father Vernon is appointed as business manager of Elvis Presley Enterprises, and the family is lifted out of poverty.

-The regional public is divided in their view of the singer.
-Feeling that Presley's music will corrupt white children and stoke racial hostility, the segregationist Southern Democrat Mississippi Senator James Eastland calls Parker to an informal hearing and questions him about his mysterious past.
-When Presley performs sexually charged dance moves at a concert despite being warned by the authorities to refrain from doing so, he faces legal trouble.
-Parker persuades the government to draft Presley into the US Army instead of penalizing him.
-Presley returns devastated from basic training upon his mother's alcoholism-induced death.
-During his military service in West Germany, he meets Priscilla Beaulieu, the teenage daughter of a United States Air Force pilot.
+The regional public is polarized on Elvis.
+Feeling that his music will corrupt white children and stoke racial hostility, segregationist Southern Democrat Mississippi Senator James Eastland calls Parker to an informal hearing and probes his mysterious past.
+When Elvis flouts the authorities' warnings and performs suggestive dance moves at a concert, he faces legal trouble.
+Parker persuades the government to draft Elvis into the Army instead of penalizing him.
+Elvis returns from basic training only to be devastated by his mother's death from drinking.
+During his military service in West Germany, he meets 14-year-old Priscilla Beaulieu, the daughter of an Air Force pilot.
 After his discharge, he embarks on a film career and later marries Priscilla.